etwernerMIDS/Data_Engineering/Projects/README.md

 * [Project 3](https://github.com/etwernerMIDS/Data_Engineering/tree/master/Projects/project-3-etwernerMIDS-my_branch)

 The main focus of Project 3 is creating the entire data engineering pipeline, from end-to-end.
-Data events are generated using Apache Bench, those streaming events are then consumed by Kafka and filtered by Spark, then stored in HDFS and Parquet.
+A stream of data events are generated using Apache Bench, those events are then consumed by Kafka, filtered by Spark, and then stored in HDFS/Parquet.
 The data is then available for analysis using Presto.

 All of these projects were completed for UCB's Master of Data Science Course W205 - Data Engineering.
 These were completed using a Google Cloud Platform Notebook Instance.